2.21 Provisions, Contingent Liabilities and Contingent Assets Provisions

 18.2 Rights, preferences and restrictions :

 i.
-The Company has only one class of shares referred to as Equity Shares having par value of ' 1 Each holder of Equity Shares is entitled to one vote per share.
+The Company has only one class of shares referred to as Equity Shares having par value of ' 1/- each.
+Each holder of Equity Shares is entitled to one vote per share.

 ii.
 Preferential Issue